On the Azure platform and the FortiGate-VM, the private IP addresses of both interfaces are configured using static assignment using deployment.

 Verify that the route table is attached to the ProtectedSubnet.
 Also ensure that the UDR routes include the destination networks.

 To verify and troubleshoot routing, the effective route tables can be requested from each network interface of a running VM.
-The screenshot shows that the default routes have been invalidated by the UDR deployed within the FortiGate.
+The screenshot shows that the UDR deployed within the FortiGate has invalidated the default routes.